talamoin/cloudera/README.md

 2. An Article name with the contribution: if it doesnt start with # : String 0 article_name, String 1 old rank ,String 2 article_count

-For each outlink, add the amount of that page's contribution calculates Page Rank uses a damping factor (alpha) 0.85.

-for each iteration, the contributions are calculated and the ranks are recalculated based on those contributions.
+For each outlink, add the amount of that page's contribution calculates Page Rank uses a damping factor (alpha) 0.85. the contributions are calculated and the ranks are recalculated based on those contributions.
 The algorithm has 4 steps:

-  1- Start the algorithm with each page at rank 1
+1. Start the algorithm with each page at rank 1
-  2- Calculate URL contribution: contrib = rank/size
+2. Calculate URL contribution: contrib = rank/size
-  3- Set each URL new rank = 0.15 + 0.85 x contrib
+3. Set each URL new rank = 0.15 + 0.85 x contrib
-  4- Iterate to step 2 with the new rank
+4. Iterate to step 2 with the new rank

 ## Job3: Output
 ### Job3_Mapper